Hemarshini/Phishing-Email-Detection-using-NLP-and-Machine-Learning/README.md

 # Summary
 The models above (Random Forest and Logistic Regression) are trained on the phishing email dataset and evaluated using accuracy and confusion matrix.
 ```

-## Screenshots

-Add any training/validation plots or confusion matrix images to the `results/` folder and reference them here.

 ## Future Enhancements